Continuing the Surviving Bipolar series.

 Note: I’m not saying Prozac is bad medicine.
 It has successfully improved the lives of many people with depression.
 It was simply the wrong medicine for me and for bipolar.

 The euphoria I was experiencing was actually a perpetually manic state.
 Each dosage increase fanned the flames of the mania.
 While being manic can be a lot of fun on the front end, it always comes at a hefty price.
 That price can be deadly.

 As time went on, I slept even less than normal.
 Some of my friends marveled that I never seemed to get tired.
 Inside, I worried a little about my lack of sleep, but I convinced myself that eight hours of sleep was merely a recommendation, and not all suggestions were right for all people.
 I was “lucky” enough to be one of those people who needed much less than eight hours.

 Soon I would learn that luck had nothing to do with it.

-During all of this, one of the voices in my head had a whisper of reason.
-I expressed some concern to Dr. Despicable, and her response was to prescribe me tranquilizers so that something would bring me down at night when it was time to sleep.
+During all of this, one of the voices in my head tried to whisper with reason.
+I expressed its concern to Dr. Despicable about my decreasing need for sleep.
+Her response was to prescribe tranquilizers to bring me down at night.

-No rainbow lasts forever, and the darkness that followed was one of the worst that I’ve ever experienced.
+No rainbow lasts forever, and the darkness that followed nearly ended my life.
 I’ll share some of that darkness and what it led to in my next post.